loures90/Employees/README.md

 # Employees

-API of a table of Employees.
+API of Employees of a fake company.

 ## API: